josephmuteti380-design/my-first-repo/research/sources.md

 - **Date collected:** 2026-04-02
 - **Annotation:** **Product builder** perspective on AI in the content lifecycle—pairs well with agency-operator voices (above) when designing AI-powered SEO content standards.

----

-## How to extend this list

-- Add a new expert row (link + date + one-line why), then mirror captures under the matching folder with consistent filenames: `author-slug-topic-YYYY-MM-DD.md`.